Real Estate (band)

 Real Estate is an American indie rock band from Ridgewood, New Jersey, United States, formed in 2008.
-The band is currently based in Brooklyn, New York, and consists of Martin Courtney (vocals, guitar), Alex Bleeker (bass, vocals), Matt Kallman (keyboards), Julian Lynch (guitar), and Sammi Niss (drums).
+The band is currently based in Brooklyn, New York, and consists of Martin Courtney (vocals, guitar), Alex Bleeker (bass, vocals), Matt Kallman (keyboards), Sammi Niss (drums) and James Richardson (guitar).

-To date, the band have released five studio albums: Real Estate (2009), Days (2011), Atlas (2014), In Mind (2017) and The Main Thing (2020).
+To date, the band have released six studio albums: Real Estate (2009), Days (2011), Atlas (2014), In Mind (2017), The Main Thing (2020) and Daniel (2024).

 History

 Formation and early years

 Courtney, Bleeker and Matt Mondanile were childhood friends in Ridgewood, New Jersey.
 Courtney and Bleeker first met in third grade, and became friends in eighth grade over a mutual interest in Weezer, Built to Spill and Pavement.
 When Courtney and Bleeker were students in Ridgewood High School, Courtney met Mondanile, who was a year above him, while on the school bus.
 Mondanile was listening to the Impossibles on his Walkman and asked if Courtney wanted to listen.
 From there, Courtney became acquainted with Mondanile and his friends, and even auditioned to join the latter's band as a bass player before being rejected in favor of an older kid who had a car.
 Mondanile and Bleeker also took guitar lessons from the same teacher, along with school friend and future Real Estate guitarist Julian Lynch.
 After lessons, Mondanile would teach Bleeker how to play Pixies songs.
 Meanwhile, Courtney was a proficient bassist who played in the school's jazz band.

 On Courtney's 15th birthday, he organized a show in his parents' back yard, with performances by all of his friends who were in bands.
 This was the first time that he, Bleeker and Mondanile performed live together.
 Throughout high school, all three would play in various bands, facilitated by the school's Open Mic Nights.

 After graduating from Ridgewood High School, they went their separate ways to study in college.
 Courtney attended The Evergreen State College in Olympia, Washington; Mondanile attended Hampshire College in Amherst, Massachusetts where he became involved in the burgeoning local noise scene and started his own recording project which he named Ducktails; and Bleeker attended Bennington College in Bennington, Vermont.
 Each would continue writing songs on their own and pass them among each other.